Grand Prix of Indianapolis: Past winners

+Summaries

+2020

 Also because of the pandemic, and race cancellations, two races were added as part of the Intercontinental GT Challenge weekend 8 Hours of Indianapolis in October, and the first race meeting of the season open to spectators.
 The first race of the Harvest GP doubleheader was held on Friday October 2.
 The race was scheduled for 85 laps, and rookie Rinus VeeKay won the pole position.
 Colton Herta grabbed the lead on the first lap from the third starting position.
 VeeKay was able to take the lead on lap 7, then led the next 15 laps.
 Later in the race, Herta was back in the lead with Josef Newgarden chasing him down.
 Going into turn one on lap 60, Newgarden made a decisive pass, and Herta locked up the tires and overshot the turn.
 The leaders then made their final pits stops, with Newgarden coming back out as the leader.
 Newgarden led the final 25 laps to victory, and was able to close the gap in the championship hunt as points leader Scott Dixon managed only a ninth-place result.

 The second race of the Harvest GP doubleheader was held on Saturday October 3.
 The race was scheduled for 75 laps (down from 85 laps on Friday).
-Will Power stated from the pole position and led all 75 laps, scoring his fourth win on the Indianapolis Motor Speedway road course.
+Will Power started from the pole position and led all 75 laps, scoring his fourth win on the Indianapolis Motor Speedway road course.
 Power took the lead as the start, and pulled out to comfortable lead.
 After the final round of pit stops, Alexander Rossi and Colton Herta were battling for second place.
 Herta passed Rossi, then set his sights on power.
 With Power's tires starting to go away, Herta closed the gap to less than half a second.
 Power held on to win by only 0.8932 seconds in the caution-free event.